OliverIgnetik/Data-Structures-Algorithms-JS/Sorting/sorting.md

 ![Merge Sort gif](./merge-sort-gif.gif)

-**ONE OF THE BEST WAYS TO LEARN RECURSIVE ALGORITHMS IS USING THE DEBUGGER IN CHROME**
+**ONE OF THE BEST WAYS TO LEARN RECURSIVE ALGORITHMS IS USING THE DEBUGGER IN CHROME OR VSCODE**

 **Time complexity**